printfKrzysztof/Drone-Visual-Controler/Documantation/teaching_yolov2.md

 ## Getting images

-To get images of drone i used simulation by running created roslaunch file.
+To get images of drone i used simulation therfore created roslaunch file.
+Given launchfile can be awaken by typing in terminal:
 ```
 roslaunch dvc training_session.launch
 ```